 Block 2 begins by exploring different understandings of the causes of crime and some of the criminal justice responses that come from them.
 You'll be introduced to biological, psychological and sociological explanations of crime causation and explore the main ways in which different criminal justice policies are understood to address the problem of crime.

-Block 3 starts with the question of why are some harmful actions and behaviours considered to be criminal while others are not.
+Block 3 starts with the question of why some harmful actions and behaviours are considered to be criminal while others are not.
 You'll look at who defines crime, how such definitions are enforced and how some, but not all, lawbreakers come to be labelled as "criminals".
 You'll consider the role of the victim in criminal justice systems and explore the key issues surrounding their inclusion and exclusion.
 You'll also learn about aspects of criminal justice such as community justice and policing, and ask questions about how effectively criminal justice policies achieve their stated goals.

 Block 4 considers the limitations of criminology and criminal justice when thinking about other harmful actions that fall outside the gaze of crime policy and practice.
-You'll be introduced to the concepts of 'invisible crimes' and ‘invisible victims', and explore the idea of that the physical harm and injury caused by some social structures, institutions and social and economic policies can be understood as a form of violence.
+You'll be introduced to the concepts of 'invisible crimes' and ‘invisible victims', and explore the idea that the physical harm and injury caused by some social structures, institutions and social and economic policies can be understood as a form of violence.
 The module concludes by examining the implications of a social harm perspective for policy and practice, and inviting you to reflect on your theoretical positions.

 This module will build on the knowledge and skills you have gained at OU level 1 study and will further develop your skills of critical analysis, argumentation, academic writing and reflection on your learning.